 The best way is to put out some catch cups (available from hardware and irrigation suppliers) on the area you are watering.

-Leave your sprinklers on for a set period of time and then measure how many millimeters of water was collected.
-Then calculate how long the sprinklers need to be left on to provide the amount of water you want to apply.
-Set the timers accordingly.
+Test how long you should leave the sprinklers on by putting the system on for a set time and measuring how many millimetres are collected.
+Calculate and compare how long the sprinklers need to be left on to achieve the amount of water your grass needs.
+Change the timers accordingly.

 What time of day is the best to water?

-Watering in the evening should be avoided because if the lawn goes into the night time wet they will remain wet for extended periods of time.
+Watering in the evening should be avoided because if the lawn goes into the night time wet, it will remain wet for extended periods of time.
 This may favour the growth and development of certain turf diseases.